-The Technisonic Digital Audio Panel (TDAP) Audio Management System TDAP-611 is a panel mounted Digital Audio System that provides centralized control and management for all audio signals within the airframe for up to 7 distinct Users (Pilot, Co-pilot, and five passengers) with varying degrees of connectivity depending on their station.

-The TDAP-611 connects to all aircraft Transceivers (up to a maximum of 8 distinct Transceiver Inputs), Navigational Receivers (up to a maximum of 8 distinct Receiver Inputs), Externally Alerting Sirens, and User Headsets.
-The unit includes functionality allowing expansion to an external PA or Paging system; it also supports full Simulcast transmitting as well as Monitor Only functionality amongst all connected Transceivers.

-To reduce pilot workload and avoid operational problems, ACCESS/DTM systems have auto-RX switching when a transmitter is selected.
-The TDAP-611 has front panel selectable and adjustable VOX, LIVE, or KEYED intercom (ICS) functions.

-An EMERGENCY mode locking toggle provides "straight through" or "fail-passive" transmit and receive audio for the pilot or other user on a pre-set radio.
+The Technisonic Digital Audio Panel (TDAP) Audio Management System TDAP-650 is a panel mounted Digital Audio System that provides centralized control and management for all audio signals within the airframe for up to 7 distinct Users (Pilot, Copilot, and five passengers) with varying degrees of connectivity depending on their station.
+The TDAP-650 connects to all aircraft Transceivers (up to a maximum of 8 distinct Transceiver Inputs), Navigational Receivers (up to a maximum of 8 distinct Receiver Inputs), External Alerting Sirens, and User Headsets.
+The TDAP-650 also includes functionality allowing expansion to an external PA or Paging system.
+The TDAP-650 supports full Simulcast transmitting as well as Monitor Only functionality amongst all connected Transceivers.
+The TDAP-650 can provide a digital audio interface with the TDFM-9000 series transceivers as well as a Bluetooth link to a smart phone.
+The TDAP-650 User Stations can deliver >250 mW of audio into 150 Ω headsets at less than 1% total distortion.
+Pushbutton transmit selector switches allow immediate selection of any of the eight supported aircraft communications transceivers and a PA amplifier, while additional pull on volume knob audio input selector controls allow selection of any or all of the supported transceiver's receive audio lines.
+To reduce pilot workload and avoid operational problems.
+ACCESS/DTM systems have auto-RX switching when a transmitter is selected.
+The TDAP-650 has a front panel selectable and adjustable VOX, LIVE or KEYED intercom (ICS) functions.
+An EMERGENCY mode, locking toggle provides "straight through" or "fail-passive" transmit and receive audio for the pilot or other user on a pre-set radio.
 In the NORMAL position (front panel LED is green), the pilot's audio is provided as selected by all of the panel controls and is part of the ICS system.
 Separate RX and ICS volume controls are provided on the panel along with an ICS VOX threshold control.

-1.3 MODEL VARIATION

-There is no model variation.
-The TDAP-611 is only available with Night Vision Goggle (NVG) optimized panel lighting.

-1.4 TECHNICAL CHARACTERISTICS
+1.3 TECHNICAL CHARACTERISTICS